-Lastly, taking antibiotics can be another cause of yeast infections.
+Lastly, frequent use of certain antibiotics (broad spectrum antibiotics) will increase your risk of having yeast infections.
 This is because antibiotics don’t really discriminate between beneficial and harmful bacteria in the body.

 This means that whenever you’re taking antibiotics, you’re also killing off some of the good bacteria in the body.
 It’s possible that antibiotics can kill off the bacteria that keeps the candida population from growing out of control, and this results in a yeast infection.

 This is also the reason why some women notice that they develop yeast infections right after taking antibiotics.

 Yeast infections are a treatable condition.
 Most over-the-counter antifungal medication should work in treating an infection.
 However, if you have a recurring infection, or you’re experiencing more serious symptoms, it would be best to talk to your doctor.